 stabilize it so that it can be enjoyed like any other meteorite

 out there.
 We now have slices of Admire that have been

 minimal touch up needed.
-We also have samples all over the world for over 3 years - Germany,
+We also have samples all over the world for over 6 years - in Germany,

 France, Russia, The UK, China, Switzerland, the Netherlands; as well the